maneca/ZipCodeApp/README.md

 - [Kotlin-csv](https://github.com/doyaaaaaken/kotlin-csv)

 Zip codes are downloaded at first start if there is internet connection.

 Implemented a Full Text Search using Room.

+Implemented unit tests for Repositories, ViewModels and Dao.